blackm0re/ngus/README.md

 The main purpose of *ngus* is to accept file uploads as POST requests from an HTTP client.

-Currently *ngus* does not provide encryption (HTTPS) support.
+Currently *ngus* provides only simple encryption (HTTPS) support.
 Many different tools can be employed to serve as an HTTPS proxy.

 See the examples bellow for more details!